How to get involved?

 2. Demonstration Site

-When: May 2020 – May 2022, with ongoing management by landowners, volunteers and through other funding obtained
+When: When approval and funding are available with ongoing management by landowners, volunteers and through other funding obtained

 Who will attend: The Demonstration site will be built using a mix of specialists (irrigation and earthworks) workshop participants and community volunteers.
 It will be done in a short period of time being led by Syntropic Farming expert Thiago Gimenez Barbosa